Guest Blogger | Danielle Drake-Flam

 “I think one of the great things that always pulled me back was the leadership,” Kaeleigh explained.
 “Howard has always set this tone of good ideas rise to the top regardless of where they're coming from.
 I remember that feeling of respect, that value and integrity that you wouldn't expect at such a young age.
 It was just such a valuable experience.”

-Nick Zuccala, a business development manager for the company shares a similar sentiment, adding that the relationships you build at CCA are lifelong connections.
+Nick Zuccala, director of the Innovia Co-op shares a similar sentiment, adding that the relationships you build at CCA are lifelong connections.

 “Relationships to me are everything,” Nick said.
 “I've really changed quite a bit.
 When I think about that path and everything I've done it's really the relationships with our members and our vendors that have kept it going.”